gz97/Gosia-personal-repo/README.md

 # PowerBIProjects
-Repository of all Power BI Project
+Repository of all Power BI Projects